NHTSA Working to Fight Drowsy Driving

 - Pull over and take a nap if you feel drowsy.

 - Coffee and energy drinks may help in the short-term, but are not always enough.

 Drowsy driving is negligent driving.
 If you have been injured or lost a loved one in a drowsy driving accident you may have legal options.
-Contact the New Jersey car accident lawyers at Lynch Law Firm for a free, no obligation consultation to learn more.
+Contact a New Jersey personal injury lawyer at Lynch Law Firm for a free, no obligation consultation to learn more.